 The reason is that the two mature people should work things out since they agreed to be together unlike the younger people who are mostly driven by lust and the frenzy of being new to dating.

 However, compatibility should not be totally ignored because there are people who cannot just get along.

 Okay let’s put it this way – there are people whose reasons for being together are insignificant to the reasons they should not be together.

 This means that the glue holding the two parties together is weaker than the forces that could pull them apart.

-This is evidenced in constant altercations, possessiveness, rancour and arguments which if allowed to fester might degenerate to physical harm.
+This is evidenced in constant altercations, trying to own a partner, rancour, and arguments which if allowed to fester might degenerate into physical harm.
 Taking a break is necessary for such a relationship.

 This type is bound to grind to a halt when the chips are down because the effect of the intangible attribute would wear off and reality will come to the fore.

 3. Immaturity in both or one of the parties

 Some people go into relationships unprepared and they trudge along without having any clear goal.
 The success of relationships depends hugely on maturity.